Acupuncture

 How can Acupuncture help ?

-• Increases local release of nitrous oxide (NO) known to play an important physiological role in skin local microcirculation, neurotransmission, immunity and wound healing.
+• Increases local release of nitrous oxide (NO), known to play an important physiological role in skin local microcirculation, neurotransmission, immunity and wound healing.

 • Increases the release of adenosine, which reduces the sensitivity to pain